 During the course of your studies, you may find that you need to search for dissertations or theses.

 You can use Library Search to help you find them and there are a number of different ways to search, depending on what you want to find.

 If you’ve tried our eLearning and classroom sessions and need more help, you can request a one to one appointment for information finding, academic and writing or digital skills.
 Select your chosen time slot and book on through Advantage.

 We offer a wide range of face-to-face skills training.
 If you need to improve your IT skills, learn how to find information for your assignments or improve your study skills this is a great place to start.

 All workshops are bookable through Advantage by clicking on the workshop title.
 Where a session has no remaining spaces you can add yourself to the waiting list.

-- Starts: 10 Aug 2021, 4:00 pmFinishes: 10 Aug 2021, 5:00 pmVenue: MOS Exam - Certiport exam providerRemaining places: 7This is an online EXAM SESSION for Microsoft Office Specialist certification.
-When booking you MUST have registered on the MOS programme AND scored 70% plus in GMetrix's 'Testing' mode in your chosen application.
-Bookings not meeting this criteria will be cancelled.
-Bookings open now.
+- Starts: 20 Dec 2023, 4:00 pmFinishes: 20 Dec 2023, 5:00 pmVenue: MOS Exam - Certiport exam providerRemaining places: 11This is a one-hour online EXAM SESSION for MOS certification.
+At the time of booking, you must have scored over 70% in GMetrix's 'Testing' mode for your chosen application.
+Bookings not meeting this criterion will be cancelled.

 - Starts: 9 Jan 2024, 12:00 pmFinishes: 9 Jan 2024, 1:00 pmRemaining places: 99This workshop will introduce you to the main IT tools, resources and services you need to get started as a student at the University of Salford.
 This workshop will be delivered online.